Massage And Reflexology Center

 What is Behavior Management?

 Behavior Management (BMAN) services provides hands-on training to promote positive changes in the lives of our clients and their families.
-With proven, science-backed, positive behavior management strategies, individuals will see positive behaviors increase, while challenging/harmful behaviors decrease.
+With proven, evidence-based, positive behavior management strategies, individuals will see positive behaviors increase, while challenging/harmful behaviors decrease.
 Utilizing behavior management services will enhance the quality of life of the individuals we serve, their family members, teachers, caretakers, and all other loved ones.

 Beneath each behavior is a feeling, and beneath each feeling is a need.
 When we meet the need rather than focus on the behavior, we can begin to cope with the cause, not the symptom.